 Once you’ve signed up, we will send you email updates on our progress with our coronavirus (COVID-19) response and information on how to keep your MyPass profile updated so that when your skills are needed, you are ready to go!

-You will be contacted once a role become available in your local area (or otherwise, depending on restrictions at the time).
-There’s a huge amount of coordination required to mobilise emergency volunteers, so don’t worry if you haven’t heard from us.
+You will be contacted once a role becomes available in your local area (or otherwise, depending on restrictions at the time).
+There’s a huge amount of coordination required to mobilise community recovery volunteers, so don’t worry if you haven’t heard from us.
 We are doing all we can to update volunteers on the needs in their local areas and ensure we deploy our volunteers safely, adhering to Government guidelines.

 The COVID-19 crisis is something like we have never seen before and we recognise it’s taken some time to put in place a system that will allow volunteers to access roles more easily.
 Ensuring we are providing safe volunteer roles that adhere to Government guidelines and helping those who need us the most is of utmost importance.